Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection: RELATED WORK

-\paragraph{\textbf{Graph Neural Networks}} Graph Neural Networks (GNNs) \cite{Wu2019a} were first conceptualized as recurrent graph neural networks (RecGNNs) \cite{gori2005new,scarselli2008computational}.
-RecGNNs learned a target node through neighbor information aggregation until convergence.
-Afterwards, Convolutional Graph Neural Networks (ConvGNNs) were devised under two main streams: spectral-based \cite{bruna2013spectral} and spatial-based approaches \cite{niepert2016learning}.
-A node's representation is created by aggregating self and neighboring features.
-ConvGNNs stack multiple graph layers to generate high-level node representations.
-Graph Attention Networks (GATs) were recently introduced by Velivckovic \et \cite{velivckovic2017graph}.
-GATs operate on graph structured data and leverage masked self-attentional layers.
-Nodes attend their neighbor's features and dynamically learn edge-weight proportions with neighbors according to their usefulness.

-GNNs have been used to model scene relations and knowledge structures.
-Yang \et \cite{yang2018graph} proposed a Graph R-CNN network which contains a Relation Proposal Network to prune irrelevant relationships and an attentional graph convolution network to aggregate global context for scene graph generation.
+\paragraph{\textbf{Graph Neural Networks}} GNNs have been used to model scene relations and knowledge structures.
+Yang \et \cite{yang2018graph} proposed an attentional graph convolution network to aggregate global context for scene graph generation.
 Sun \et \cite{sun2019relational}, do multi-person action forecasting in video.
-They use a RecGNN based on visual and spatio-temporal features to create and update the graph.
+They use a recursive GNN on visual and spatio-temporal features to update the graph.
 Kato \et \cite{kato2018compositional} use an architecture that consists of one stream of convolutional features and another stream composed of a semantic graph for HOI classification.
 Leaning on the concept of semantic regularities, Xu \et \cite{xu2019learning} similarly use a visual stream with convolutional features for human and object instances and a parallel knowledge graph for HOI detection.